The

-Société de transport de l’Outaouais provides service throughout the City of
+The Société de transport de l’Outaouais

-Gatineau with suburban service to the rural municipalities of Cantley and
+provides service throughout the City of Gatineau with suburban service to the

-STO, the only major transit agency in Québec where most of the buses are
+rural municipalities of Cantley and Chelsea.
+The only major transit agency in Québec where

-downtown Ottawa, providing transfers with OC Transpo.
+65 bus routes operate into downtown Ottawa, providing transfers with OC Transpo.

 All photos are by the webmaster unless